Leaving Case Western Reserve University: Frequently Asked Questions (FAQs)

 Does the university have an exit interview process?

-Yes, the university wants to better understand what employees’ value most in their workplace and why they leave and therefore request that departing employees complete a confidential exit survey.
-If a terminating employee wishes to speak to someone in person regarding their work experience the employee can contact Shirley Mosley at 216.368.8502.
+Yes, the university wants to better understand what employees value most in their workplace and why they leave, and therefore request that departing employees complete a confidential exit survey.
+If a terminating employee wishes to speak to someone in person regarding their work experience, the employee can contact the Employee Relations Office at 216.368.2268.
 The feedback that employees provide is a helpful driver for organizational improvement.
 Click on this link to complete and submit the Exit Interview Survey.

 • When terminating employment how much notice do I have to provide?